 Finding him a viable partner should also be an offseason priority.
 Da’Norris Searcy is starting to see more time in the secondary and is showing his hard-hitting pedigree.
 However, he is still kind of raw.
 Personally, I think an upgrade to George Wilson needs to be found.
 Aaron Williams has safety written all over him, but I doubt he could put on the necessary weight to play strong safety in the NFL.
 Whether Searcy continues to progress, or a free agent is signed, getting another solid safety would do a lot to shore up the secondary.

 Mario Williams certainly looks healthy, no?
 Another sack (against a rookie) and a pair of tackles for loss buoyed his performance and was part of a very impressive showing from the Bills defensive end unit.
 Shawne Merriman finally did the Lights Out dance in a Bills uniform and Kyle Moore continued to impress.
-Moore is probably a shoe-in for a roster spot next season with a defensive end depth chart consisting of Mario Williams, Mark Anderson, Chris Kelsay and Kyle Moore.
+Moore is probably a shoo-in for a roster spot next season with a defensive end depth chart consisting of Mario Williams, Mark Anderson, Chris Kelsay and Kyle Moore.